 The punishment for possession of drug paraphernalia charges is generally less severe than for drug offenses involving illicit drugs themselves.
 Offenses, such as drug trafficking, are typically felony charges.
 Under the federal statute, the maximum sentence for selling paraphernalia is three years plus a fine.
 As noted above, federal law does not outlaw possession, per se.

-Under state law, penalties vary.
-For example, in Ohio drug paraphernalia possession is a fourth-degree misdemeanor (punishable by up to 30 days of jail time plus a fine), but dealing in paraphernalia is a misdemeanor of the second degree (up to 90 days in jail plus a larger fine).
-While most states treat paraphernalia distribution as a misdemeanor, some punish it as a felony if it involves sale of items to minors.
+Under state law, penalties can vary.
+For example, in Ohio drug paraphernalia possession is a fourth-degree misdemeanor (punishable by up to 30 days of jail time plus a fine of up to $250), but dealing in paraphernalia is a misdemeanor of the second degree (up to 90 days in jail plus a larger fine of up to $1000).
+While most states treat paraphernalia distribution as a misdemeanor, some punish it as a felony if it involves the sale of items to minors.
 Either way, it is a criminal offense that can lead to a criminal record.
 You should have a drug crime attorney help you with your case.

 Get Legal Help With Your Drug Paraphernalia Charges

 If you've been accused of a drug paraphernalia offense or any other crime, don't waste a moment before speaking with an experienced attorney who knows the ropes and will protect your legal rights.
 Consider forming an attorney-client relationship with a reliable attorney who can give you legal advice about criminal law and criminal penalties.
 They can make a trip to their law office worth it.

 Contact a qualified drug crime lawyer or criminal defense attorney near you today.